ronrothjr/The-Spiral-of-Becoming/threads-2.0.md

 > * **Zen koans**: Are they theology or psychology?
 Both/neither \- they're transformation technology
 > * **Liberation theology**: Consciously blends psychological conscientization with theological reflection
 > * **Indigenous practices**: Never separated healing mind from healing spirit
->   The Spiral offers **phenomenology of transformation** \- describing what happens when humans engage creative tension, regardless of whether you explain it through:
+>   The Threads offer **phenomenology of transformation** \- describing what happens when humans engage creative tension, regardless of whether you explain it through:
 > * Divine action (theological)
 > * Neural rewiring (psychological)
 > * Systems dynamics (sociological)
 > * All of the above (integral)
 > **The solution**: Be explicit about this integration.
-"The Spiral describes patterns that appear whether you interpret them spiritually, psychologically, or sociologically.
+"The Threads describe patterns that appear whether you interpret them spiritually, psychologically, or sociologically.
 Use whatever lens serves your understanding."

 **Universal vs. Particular tension.** By trying to be universal, does it become so general it says nothing specific?
 But if it says something specific, is it truly universal?
-This is THE classic UU problem and the Spiral doesn't solve it, just reproduces it.
+This is THE classic religious problem and the Threads don't solve it, just reproduce it.

-> ### **Universal vs. Particular: The Classic UU Problem**
+> ### **Universal vs. Particular: The Classic Religious Problem**
 >
-> You're right \- the Spiral reproduces this tension. **But that's the point.**
+> You're right \- the Threads reproduce this tension. **But that's the point.**
 >
 > Instead of solving the universal/particular problem, the Spiral **names it as a creative tension to hold**.
 This could be its own thread:
 >